 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Cefradine 250 mg-500 mg Capsules; Kent Pharmaceuticals Ltd, The electronic Medicines Compendium.
-Dated September 2012.
+Manufacturer's PIL, Cefradine 250 mg and 500 mg Capsules; Kent Pharmaceuticals Ltd, The electronic Medicines Compendium.
+Dated June 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.